HMS New Zealand (1911): Scrapping

-The New Zealand government received £20,000 from the sale of the vessel.

-The New Zealand Government completed paying off the loan used to fund the ship in the 1944/45 financial year.
+The New Zealand government received £20,000 from the sale of the vessel and completed paying off the loan used to fund the ship in the 1944/45 financial year.

 Artifacts

-By the time of the decision to scrap New Zealand had a impressive collection of silverware and trophies (officially listed at 47 in January 1919).
+By the time of the decision to scrap New Zealand had an impressive collection of silverware and trophies (officially listed at 47 in January 1919).

-As well as the above mentioned silverware and trophies numerous other items were removed from the vessel prior to scrapping and sent back to New Zealand.
-Among the items were the ship's bell, a boomerang, two greenstone mere (clubs), silver cups, gunnery shields, two hei-tiki, a complete laundry, a 42-foot long motor launch, the ship’s flags, some searchlights, a steering wheel, four 4-inch QF guns and associated rangefinders.
-Some furniture was sent to the High Commission in London, though they lost out on the wardroom buffet, which ended up in New Zealand’s Parliament restaurant, Bellamy’s.
+As well as the above-mentioned silverware and trophies numerous other items were removed from the vessel prior to scrapping and sent back to New Zealand.
+Among the items were the ship's bell, a boomerang, two greenstone mere (clubs), silver cups, gunnery shields, two hei-tiki, a complete laundry, a 42-foot long motor launch, the ship's flags, some searchlights, a steering wheel, four 4-inch QF guns and associated rangefinders.
+Some furniture was sent to the High Commission in London, though they lost out on the wardroom buffet, which ended up in New Zealand's Parliament restaurant, Bellamy's.
 Most of these items arrived in New Zealand in late 1923.
-The ship’s former captains were sent furniture from the captain’s cabin.
+The ship's former captains were sent furniture from the captain's cabin.

 The 4-inch guns, a range finder and laundry equipment, were used by military units.
 During the Second World War, the 4-inch guns were the main armament of the land batteries which protected the entrances to the harbours at Auckland, Wellington and Lyttelton.
 Two of these guns have since 23 November 1929 been located outside of the northern entrance to the Auckland War Memorial Museum.
 At the outbreak of World War Two, they were removed with one being returned to service while the other gun which was too damaged to repair, was placed in storage at the museum.
 Two guns were once again returned to display outside the museum in 1959.

-On 12 December 1924 A. Wallace Cowan presented an ink stand and cigar boxes made from the ship’s timbers to New Zealand High Commissioner Sir James Allen and current New Zealand Prime Minister William Massey (who was in the United Kingdom at the time), while a third cigar box was sent to Ward.
+On 12 December 1924 A. Wallace Cowan presented an ink stand and cigar boxes made from the ship's timbers to New Zealand High Commissioner Sir James Allen and current New Zealand Prime Minister William Massey (who was in the United Kingdom at the time), while a third cigar box was sent to Ward.
 One of these cigar boxes is currently held by the Auckland Museum.
-Teak from the ship was used as flooring in Cowan’s house.
-A photo album of the breaking up of the vessel was presented by Cowan’s daughter to the New Zealand Royal Navy in 1968 and is now held by National Archives New Zealand.
+Teak from the ship was used as flooring in Cowan's house.
+A photo album of the breaking up of the vessel was presented by Cowan's daughter to the New Zealand Royal Navy in 1968 and is now held by National Archives New Zealand.

-Auckland War Memorial Museum has among its collection Pelorus Jack’s silver collar (a gift received from the New Zealanders of Transvaal), another brass-studded collar and his harness.
+Auckland War Memorial Museum has among its collection Pelorus Jack's silver collar (a gift received from the New Zealanders of Transvaal), another brass-studded collar and his harness.
 Another collar, gifted by the Pretoria Public Works Department, is held by the Royal New Zealand Navy Museum, Devonport.